 We want to ensure our pupils' views are heard and have a number of ways our pupils can contribute.
 Each year children are invited to apply for these posts and then selected at each stage.
-Due to covid restrictions we have made some groups within a class bubble but this may change to whole school groups in August 2022.

-Junior Management Team
+Junior Leadership Team

 The Junior Management Team discusses various issues relevant to school life and it helps take forward improvements identified by pupils.
 It often takes the lead in organising charity fundraising events in the school.